study-groups/bioinformatics-study-group/README.md

 - [Tree based machine learning framework for predicting ground state energies of molecules ](https://arxiv.org/abs/1609.07124) by Burak Himmetoglu.
 We present an application of the boosted regression tree algorithm for predicting ground state energies of molecules made up of C, H, N, O, P, and S (CHNOPS).
 The PubChem chemical compound database has been incorporated to construct a dataset of 16,242 molecules, whose electronic ground state energies have been computed using density functional theory.

-## Videos
-- [Careers in Bioinformatics and Precision Medicine - Career Development Week](https://youtu.be/UuSFWlohYEg): by Semyon Kruglyak.
-Precision medicine integrates molecular and clinical research with patient data and outcomes, aiming to place the patient at the center of all elements.
-In this emerging field, bioinformatics is a core technology.
-Learn how bioinformatics has evolved to deal with Next Gen Sequencing data and explore new career opportunities for biomedical and clinical researchers.
-Recorded on 03/25/2014.

-- [From the Human Genome Project to Precision Medicine: A Journey to Advance Human Health](https://www.youtube.com/watch?v=M9OGNXwCq3c):by Eric D. Green, Director, National Human Genome Research Institute.
-Dr. Green is the founding director of the NIH Intramural Sequencing Center (1997-2009).
-Prior to that, he played an integral role in the Human Genome Project.

-## Resources

-- [Bioinformatics Algorithms](https://www.bioinformaticsalgorithms.org/): Book and methodology by Phillip Compeau and Pavel Pevzner.
-Great.
-   - [Bioinformatics I: Finding Hidden Messages in DNA at Stepik](https://stepik.org/course/55929/promo#toc): by Phillip Compeau and Pavel Pevzner.
-The first half of the course, we investigate DNA replication, and ask the question, where in the genome does DNA replication begin?
-We will see that we can answer this question for many bacteria using only some straightforward algorithms to look for hidden messages in the genome.
-   - [DNA Analysis on Coursera by Pavel Pevzner and Phillip Compeau](https://www.coursera.org/learn/dna-analysis): 8 part course on DNA statistics.

-- [Rosalind](http://rosalind.info/problems/locations): Rosalind is a platform for learning bioinformatics and programming through problem solving.

-## Current Reading list, Summer 2020

 - [IEEE Spectrum article: Genomics Signal Processing](https://pdfs.semanticscholar.org/eb87/1f4b1840e9357a78df2a1809161dbbee4796.pdf): by Dimitris Anastassiou.
 Genomic information is digital in a very real sense; it is